mullick1998/Agents-SmartContract-Development/meeting (Orçun Oruç)/README.md

 _reply- I wrote at the starting of RELATED WORK CHAPTER regarding why we are reading the papers and at the end I added why we are not doing something of our own using BDI agents_

 ## 15th meeting (13th January 2023) [09:30-10:05]
 - write research question before introduction
 - calculate gas consumption for function while running them.
 - make that as you research question
 - add a paragraph for sequence diagram, either sequence diagram or state diagram. change Fig 4.2 name and think about 4.2 diagram also. change 4.3 diagram name. and modify 4.3 too.
 Read UML book.
 - Put literature questions, how OOP is different from AOP.

+### 16th meeting (20th January 2023) [09:30-]
+- agent behaviour change to belied desire.
+Change can, ask how!! combine Q1 and Q3
+- Use RQ and LRQ, combin LRQ1 with LRQ2
+- Create a sequence diagram
+- use gwei (shannon)10 exp 9 mwei (lovelace) 10 exp 6
+- change 5.2 and 5.3 and deatail description regarding the numbers.
+- Add discuss chapter after result, discuss with yourself.
+- Evaluate with Professor(maybe)